-Economic diversification has been Identified as a critical objective within previous economic development strategies for Greater Shepparton and the broader Hume Region.
+Economic diversification has been identified as a critical objective within previous economic development strategies for Greater Shepparton and the broader Hume Region.
 The over reliance on the food sector can lead to disinvestment and severe social impacts during periods of downturn in the sector (as demonstrated during drought years), and limits the diversity of job opportunities in the region.
-There are a number of specific niche opportunities to grow emerging industries which are subject to current studies and proposals, and can be driven and led by Council.
+There are several specific niche opportunities to grow emerging industries which are subject to current studies and proposals, and can be driven and led by Council.
 These are summarised as follows:

 - The rising national 'digital economy' is offering new economic and social opportunities to deliver more effective and efficient services and capture new forms of business3.
-For regional centres such as Greater Shepparton, the digital economy can reduce the distance between businesses and markets and empower small companies to become global exporters of products and services. - The equine and greyhound racing industries are significant rural sectors across central Victoria.
+For regional centres, such as Greater Shepparton, the digital economy can reduce the distance between businesses and markets and empower small companies to become global exporters of products and services. - The equine and greyhound racing industries are significant rural sectors across central Victoria.
 There is a proposal which is being progressed to develop an integrated Greyhound and Equine Precinct in Kialla, at the current site of the Goulburn Valley Harness Racing Club.
 An economic impact assessment of the proposal shows an additional \$287 million in economic output and 744 jobs over the construction phase of the project.

-There are a number of opportunities to leverage green technology innovations in Greater Shepparton through the use of waste recovery and alternative energy generation.
-A feasibility study found that there are significant opportunities in Greater Shepparton for enhanced waste and resource recovery operations and facilities to service the wider GV Region.
+There are a number of opportunities to leverage green technology innovations in Greater Shepparton through the use of alternative energy sources, including a renewed push for Greater Shepparton to become recognised as Victoria's solar city.

+Due to Greater Shepparton's large agricultural and manufacturing base, there is significant opportunity for waste and recovery technologies.
 The waste and recovery sector covers the generation, collection, and drop-off services, sorting, transfer, reprocessing, export, reuse, and disposal of waste materials.
 These activities occur across all sectors of the economy including households, businesses, industry, and government.

 The Shepparton Business Centre (SBC) is an important asset which is managed within the Economic Development Department.
 The SBC provides subsidised office space to support emerging businesses in Greater Shepparton and can play an important role in seeding new business types.
-There are a number of opportunities to improve the operations and facilities of the SBC based on lessons from a number of new business incubators which have established in recent years.
+There are several opportunities to improve the operations and facilities of the SBC based on lessons new business incubators which have established in recent years.

 - Create a greater diversity of job opportunities in Greater Shepparton

 - Support growth in the equine sector

 - Grow the digital economy

 - Grow the arts and creative sectors

-- Encourage greater utilisation of the SBC

-3The 'digital economy' has been described by the Commonwealth Sovernment as the 'global network of economic and social activities that are enabled platforms such as the internet, makile, and sector networks'.
+3 The 'digital economy' has been described by the Commonwealth Government as the 'global network of economic and social activities that are enabled platforms such as the internet, mobile, and sensor networks'.